DataBiosphere/data-explorer-indexers/bigquery/deploy/README.md

 ## Running on GKE

-* For private datasets, determine readers Google Group
+* For private datasets, determine readers Google Group.
   Work with the Dataset owner to identity a Google Group of users with read-only access to the dataset.
   * If you intend for users to work with your dataset in Terra, you must use Terra groups ([group management UI](https://app.terra.bio/#groups), [more info](https://software.broadinstitute.org/firecloud/documentation/article?id=9553) for access control.
 Terra groups are automatically synced to a firecloud.org Google Group.
 For example, for Terra group foo:
-      * Terra workspaces for your dataset will be shared to the foo group.
+      * Terra workspaces for your dataset will be shared to the Terra group foo.
-      * Terra workspaces for your dataset must set [Authorization Domains](https://gatkforums.broadinstitute.org/firecloud/discussion/9524/authorization-domains) to group foo.
+      * Terra workspaces for your dataset must set [Authorization Domain](https://gatkforums.broadinstitute.org/firecloud/discussion/9524/authorization-domains) to Terra group foo.
 This ensures that only authorized users will see data sent from Data Explorer to Terra.
       * The Google Group foo@firecloud.org will be used for [restricting who can see Data Explorer](https://github.com/DataBiosphere/data-explorer/tree/master/deploy#enable-access-control).